scottzach1/Project-Beans/architecture_design/architecture-design.md

 The power system is the most important system within the rocket.
 All Hardware components (excluding non-electrical components) will not function if this system malfunctions.
 There are several concerns regarding the power supply.
-Each component added to this system, like the exiting components, need to be connected to the correct voltage line.
-The existing lines are (? what volages) with max currents (?) respectively.
-The voltage must and max current must be abided by, else the power supply with shut off or fail.
+Each component added to this system, similarly to the existing components, need to be connected to the correct voltage rail.
+The existing lines are 7.4V and 3.7V.
+The voltage and max current must be abided by, otherwise the power supply may shut off or fail.
 If these are not sufficient for the new hardware a new voltage line must be added.
 A concern reguarding adding a new voltage line is the portion of the total battery current it will draw.
 This must not exceed (?) and must still allow enough for the